-- a) Contractor shall be responsible for using safe methods of handling, storage and disposal of materials at the worksite. - b) Contractor's personnel shall observe Buyer's plant safety rules and regulations for receiving, handling, storage and disposal of all materials.

-2. Material Handling

-- a) Rigging equipment for material handling shall be of the proper size and rating.
-All rigging equipment shall be inspected by contractor prior to use on each shift and as necessary during its use to ensure that it is safe.
+- 1. General - a.
+Contractor shall be responsible for using safe methods of handling, storage, and disposal of materials at the worksite. - b.
+Contractor's personnel shall observe Buyer's plant safety rules and regulations for receiving, handling, storage, and disposal of all materials. - 2.
+Material Handling - a.
+Rigging equipment for material handling shall be of the proper size and rating.
+All rigging equipment shall be inspected by Contractor prior to use on each shift and as necessary during its use to ensure that it is safe.
 Defective rigging equipment shall be removed from service.
-All rigging equipment not in use shall be properly secured. - b) Tags or guidelines shall be used for controlling loads. - c) Special custom design grabs, hooks, clamps, or other lifting accessories (for such units as modular panels, prefabricated structures and similar materials) shall be marked to indicate safe working loads and shall be proof tested prior to use of 125 percent of their rated load.
+All rigging equipment not in use shall be properly secured. - b.
+Tags or guidelines shall be used for controlling loads.

-3. Material Storage

-- a) All materials stored shall be stacked, braced, racked, blocked, interlocked, or otherwise secured to prevent sliding, rolling, falling or collapse. - b) Flammable material storage shall be as previously described. - c) Materials stored inside buildings under construction shall not be placed within 6 feet of any hoist way or inside floor opening or within 10 feet of an exterior wall which does not extend above the top of the material stored. - d) Materials stored on existing structurally supported floors and roofs shall not exceed the uniform design load capacity of the floor or roof. - e) Storage location shall be approved by the Contract Coordinator.

-4. Material Disposal

-- a) Disposal of debris and waste materials such as chemicals, cleaning solvents, lubricating oils, cutting oils, toxic materials and other hazardous materials, shall comply with Buyer's procedures, and all applicable ordinances, regulations and laws of local, city, county, state, and national government agencies.
-For disposal of hazardous material, please refer to Section II.G. - b) The disposal method of debris and non-hazardous waste materials shall be selected by Buyer.
-Buyer's SH&E organization will select each disposal method to ensure compliance with applicable ordinances, regulations and laws of local, city, county, state, and federal agencies having jurisdiction.
-Contractor shall comply with each waste disposal method selected.

-c) Contractor shall take steps necessary to prevent discharging of lubricating oils and cleaning solvents onto the ground and/or into sewers and sewage disposal systems to prevent contaminating rivers, streams, and the environment.
+- c.
+Special custom design grabs, hooks, clamps, or other lifting accessories (for such units as modular panels, prefabricated structures and similar materials) shall be marked to indicate safe working loads and shall be proof tested prior to use of 125 percent of their rated load. - 3.
+Material Storage - a.
+All materials stored shall be stacked, braced, racked, blocked, interlocked, or otherwise secured to prevent sliding, rolling, falling, or collapse. - b.
+Flammable material storage shall be managed in accordance with NFPA 30. - c.
+Materials stored inside buildings under construction shall not be placed within 6 feet of any hoist way or inside floor opening nor within 10 feet of an exterior wall which does not extend above the top of the material stored. - d.
+Materials stored on existing structurally supported floors and roofs shall not exceed the uniform design load capacity of floor or roof. - e.
+Storage location shall be approved by the Buyer's Contractor Coordinator. - 4.
+Material Disposal - a.
+Disposal of debris and waste materials such as chemicals, cleaning solvents, lubricating oils, cutting oils, toxic materials, and other hazardous materials shall comply with Buyer's procedures and all applicable ordinances, regulations, and laws of local, city, county, state, and national government agencies.
+For disposal of hazardous material, refer to Section II.G of this document. - b.
+The disposal method of debris and nonhazardous waste materials shall be selected by Buyer.
+Buyer's SH&E organization will select each disposal method to ensure compliance with applicable ordinances, regulations, and laws of local, city, county, state, and national government agencies having jurisdiction.
+Contractor shall comply with each waste disposal method selected. - c.
+Contractor shall take steps necessary to prevent discharging of lubricating oils and cleaning solvents onto the ground and/or into sewers and sewage disposal systems to prevent contaminating rivers, streams, and the environment.
 These fluids (after use) shall be stored in waste drums or other approved containers and disposed of in a legal and authorized manner, including adherence to the Environmental Protection Agency (EPA) rules.

-E. Ladders, Scaffolds, and Work in Elevated Locations
+E. Ladders, Scaffolds, & Work in Elevated Locations

-Ladders

-The use or erection of ladders shall comply with OSHA regulations and shall include, but not be limited to:

-- a) Each user must visually inspect each ladder for defects before using. - b) While ascending or descending a ladder, carry nothing which will prevent holding onto the ladder with both hands.
-Use handline if necessary to raise or lower materials. - c) Metal ladders shall not be used around electrical equipment. - d) Ladders must be securely tied off. - e) When working with ladders, work facing the ladder with both feet on the rungs. - f) All ladders shall have appropriate shoes and footings. - g) Workers shall not stand with their waist above the top step of a step ladder.
+- 1. Ladders - a.
+The use and erection of ladders shall comply with OSHA regulations and shall include, but not be limited to: - (1) Each user must visually inspect each ladder for defects before using. - (2) While ascending or descending a ladder, carry nothing which will prevent holding onto the ladder with both hands.
+Use handline if necessary to raise or lower materials. - (3) Metal ladders shall not be used around electrical equipment. - (4) Ladders must be securely tied off.